Company logo | Codica

 What is a multi-vendor marketplace?

-One of the differentiating features of this marketplace type is that the platform is managed by the only administrator, most commonly - a marketplace owner.
+One of the differentiating features of this marketplace type is that the platform is managed by a single administrator, most commonly a marketplace owner.
 As a result, this person provides a single roof for multiple vendors to sell various goods to customers worldwide.

-Successful multi-vendor marketplace platforms can get very profitable.
-Here is a report from Statista that shows us that the revenue of Amazon is increasing yearly:
+Successful multi-vendor marketplace platforms can be very profitable.
+For example, a report from Statista shows that Amazon's revenue is increasing yearly.

 Benefits of the multi-vendor marketplace

 Marketplaces are very popular with both buyers and vendors.
 Why?
 What benefits do users have on the multi-vendor site?
 In this section, we'll explore some of the key benefits of multi-vendor marketplaces, conveniently dividing them into three categories.
-We will list benefits for vendors, buyers, and marketplace entrepreneurs and overview why they are useful at all.
+We will list benefits for vendors, buyers, and marketplace entrepreneurs and overview why they are useful.

 Advantages for vendors